 But in my work, I have found that many B2B companies are getting by without a solid plan in place.
 They throw things against the wall and see what sticks, never knowing where that next customer is coming from.
 For sustained success with lead marketing — you need a plan.

-Installing a lead generation and nurturing plan is a big part of what we do here at RiseFuel.
+Installing a lead generation and a nurturing plan is a big part of what we do here at RiseFuel.
 Every B2B client that we work with goes through a thorough audit of their lead generation, nurturing, and sales enablement practices to make sure that they are making the most out of every visitor to your website.

 Lead marketing strategies that we put together for our clients all follow the same basic steps — it’s the details that separate one offer from the next.
 As you evaluate your own lead generation and marketing strategies, make sure that you have all of the components in this basic framework: